What does EURES mean?

 - Provides a network of specialist advisers on labour mobility issues within the Partner Organisations on both sides of the border.
 They provide an Information, Advice and Placement Service for jobseekers and employers interested in cross-border working or recruitment/training.
 INSERT LINK TO CONTACTS PAGE

-- Facilitates arrangements for the cross-border exchange of job vacancies between Department for Communities in Northern Ireland and Department of Social Protection in the border counties of the Republic of Ireland
+- Facilitates arrangements for the cross-border exchange of job vacancies between Department for Communities in Northern Ireland and Department of Employment Affairs and Social Protection in the border counties of Ireland

 - Arranges seminars to develop closer working relationships between the Partner Organisations

 - Developed this website (www.eurescrossborder.eu) which, among other things, gives direction to advice and information services about practical issues for cross-border workers and employers e.g. taxation, social security entitlement and educational qualifications.

 - Organises networking and information events for employers in the Cross Border region

 - EURES Cross Border Advisers attend various recruitment fairs in the region to provide advice on cross-border working and training